trofi/trofi.github.io.gen/posts/260-make-multiple-targets.md

 ghc> make: *** [Makefile:126: all] Error 2 shuffle=1664105902
 ```

 Looks simple, right?
-No, it does not. `ghc`'s build system detected
+No, it does not. `ghc` build system detected
 infinite rebuild loop and bailed out.
 Note how `Reflect.hs` gets
-generated at elast twice with `HSC2HS` haskell code generator.
+generated at least twice with `HSC2HS` `haskell` code generator.

-To explain it's mechanics I'll build a contrived example:
+To explain its mechanics I'll build a contrived example:

 ```Makefile
 foo: